hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/_index.md

 ## Requirements

-In the good tradition of Hazelcast products, Jet is distributed as a JAR with no other dependencies except Hazelcast IMDG itself.
+In the good tradition of Hazelcast products, Jet is distributed as a JAR with no other dependencies.
 It requires JRE version 8 or higher to run.

 ## Using Maven and Gradle